Industrial Product Design

 Graduates will be able to develop creative product ideas based on their knowledge of related sciences and engineering disciplines, as well as practical business skills to commercialise these ideas.

 Combining engineering and science with creative arts and business will help you shape a career with unlimited possibilities, as industrial designers work across many different industries.
-Opportunities exist in design departments for large manufacturing companies, design or engineering consultancies, architectural practices, or the possibility to be self-employed with your own company.
+You can work in design departments of large manufacturing companies, design or engineering consultancies, architectural practices, or have the possibility to be self-employed with your own company.

-Other example areas include furniture, electronics, packaging, medical appliances, consumer goods, vehicle design, ergonomics, and recreational and sports equipment.
+Other example areas include furniture, electronics, packaging, medical appliances, consumer goods, vehicles, ergonomics, and recreational and sports equipment.